 The Fifth Line Church serves as a popular rental space for small weddings ceremonies and church services.

-This shed was built on the UHC grounds in 1975.
-It houses agricultural artifacts, farm equipment, and other large and unique objects.
+This shed was purpose-built on the UHC grounds in 1975.
+It houses large agricultural artifacts, farm equipment, carriages, sleighs, and other unique objects from Uxbridge's history.

 The Hillson Shed dates from the 1800s and was originally located on the northeast corner of Colborne and Victoria Street in Uxbridge.
 Also known as a carriage shed or coach house, James Hillson used the shed for horses, livestock, and cars.
 It now houses a portion of the UHC's collection of agricultural equipment.